 Ham is the gift that keeps on giving.
 After its starring role in the feast, it goes on to provide ham and bean soup, ham salad, ham casserole and other fare.

 So the Easter dinner was a success.
 You carefully considered what to serve with ham; the wine was perfect and the cheeses perfectly complemented the baked ham.
-Even after enjoying the stellar ham and Swiss sandwich recipes we passed along to you, there’s enough succulent glazed leftover ham to provide a few more meals.
+However, there’s still enough succulent glazed leftover ham to provide a few more meals.
 So, what to make with leftover ham?
 We are here to provide you with some terrific ideas!

 Probably the most popular of leftover ham recipes is ham and bean soup.
 This is best if you have a bone-in ham, because the bone is what gives the stock body and flavor.
 And if you’ve prepared your ham on the grill, the stock will be even more smoky and flavorful.
 However, if all you have is leftover meat from a boneless or spiral-sliced ham, no problem!
 You can make a quick ham and bean soup by using chicken stock or vegetable stock.